 We still have many ideas to make our program for learning Indonesian better and better and hope that you will become another very satisfied student.

-If you already know a few words and expressions in Indonesian, click on the audio player below and select a file to listen to.
+If you already know a few words and expressions in Indonesian, click on the audio player below (lower left corner of your screen) and select a file to listen to from the 'PLAYLIST'.
 Then continue reading to find out the best way for you to learn Indonesian.

 The simple dialogue on the right gives you an idea of how we start learning.
 We simply jump in and get started.
 There's no need for any grammar explanations or English, simply get started listening and speaking Indonesian.
 Language learning is a physical process!
 Learn by doing!!

 We also focus on 'intuitive learning'.
-In the dialogue to the right, even someone who doesn't know a single word in Indonesian can immediately recognizes that "Apa?" = "What?", and "Ini." = "This.".
-Simple, right?
+In the dialogue to the right, even someone who doesn't know a single word in Indonesian can immediately recognize that "Apa?" = "What?", and "Ini." = "This.".

 kayaknya (everyone is taught the word 'seperti' but we've yet to meet a student who was taught the word 'kayak' yet it's very, very commonly used) Kayaknya mau hujan. = I think it's going to rain. / It looks like it's going to rain.